kibook/pmms/README.md

 - Dynamic sound attenuation based on whether the player and object are in the same interior room.

-- Optional phonograph/radio filter can be applied to any audio.
+- Optional immersive filter can be applied to any audio.

 - Play video on a TV screen with DUI (FiveM only), or on a screen displayed above the object.